PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 >  * **kdbg**     : UI front end for gdb

 I am using WSL with ubuntu installed as windows linux subsystem.
-Please make sure your system has these installed.
+Please make sure your system has these tools installed.
 If your system doesn’t have these then please follow **"Installation"** section for details.

 **Note** : I will include special instruction for using UI applications in WSL setup.